Today I’d like to share how I tackle website copywriting projects for my clients.

 Step Three: Collect and Review Materials

 Before I start writing, I usually collect all my information into a single file.
-Sometimes it’s just a Word document filled with notes, links, and other tidbits that I’ve copied and pasted from email communications with my client along with additional research.
+Sometimes it’s just a Word document filled with notes, links, and other tidbits that I’ve copied and pasted from email communications with my client along with additional research, which often includes looking at competitors in the industry.
 Just before I start composing, I like to go over everything so it’s fresh in my mind, and then I’m ready to write the outline.

 Step Four: Outline